 All character animations were created inside Blender.
 After finishing a model, its UVs, and its texture, it would have to be rigged.
 Some models, like the ‘Wisp’ NPC, required a rig of only two or three bones.
 Others, like the main character, Rita, required around forty, to account for her regular movements, IK Constraints, and secondary animations like hair and backpack.

 Naturally, different characters required different numbers of animations.
 Rita, as the main character, has seven, which include standing, attacking, and getting hurt.
-Her ‘walk’ and ‘run’ animations blend between each other, depending on how fast she is moving- this is done in Unreal.
+Her ‘walk’ and ‘run’ animations blend between each other, depending on how fast she is moving; this is done in Unreal.
 Her different ‘idle’ animations also blend smoothly between each other.
-Other characters, like the Spider and Mouth enemies, have only three animations each including- movement, attacking, and death.
+Other characters, like the Spider and Mouth enemies, have only three animations each, including movement, attacking, and death.

-Environmental animations were done Unreal side.
+Environmental animations were done in Unreal.
 The opening of doors in Chinmoku is done solely through Unreal movement.
-Careful placement of the object’s blender origin is still necessary to make it turn from the proper point.
+Careful placement of the object’s blender origin was necessary to make them turn from the proper point.

 Technology

-During the planning phase of Chinmoku, the team became increasingly aware of the scope of the game being planned, and because of this realization, a great deal of importance was placed in the implementation of an intelligently designed, reusable, and extensible code base.
-The two foundational tech components of Chinmoku are the android SDK, used for the game controller, and the Unreal Engine 4.
+During the planning phase of Chinmoku, the team became increasingly aware of the large scope of the game being planned, and because of this realization, a great deal of importance was placed on the implementation of an intelligently designed, reusable, and extensible code base.
+The two foundational tech components of Chinmoku are the Android SDK, used for the game controller, and the Unreal Engine 4.

 Unreal